 A statement of cash flows is one of the three types of basic financial statements, along with the balance sheet and income statement.
-These three statements help the investors gauge the performance of the company in terms of profitability, financial position, and movement of cash.
+This three-statement model helps the investors gauge the performance of the company in terms of profitability, financial position, and movement of cash.